Copyright © 2007, 2008 Brian McCamish, All Rights Reserved

 The dial switch to the right is a factory front/rear locker switch.
 However, my LC didn't come with lockers.
 This switch instead is rigged to power the

-In my set up, position one turns on the ARB compressor.
-Position two turns on the rear ARB air locker.
-In the future, if I decide to add a front ARB
+In my set up, position one turns on the ARB compressor and rear locker at the same time.
+Position two turns on the front ARB air locker.

 I rigged up several LED lights around the center console.
 These lights can be turned on by a switch and allow me to see the lower console,